theBlue0x/docs/docs/connect/vps.md

 >Restart your node as a background service by running ./run.sh --daemon.

->Check to make sure your node is properly configured [here](https://blue0x.com/node.html).
+>You can check to make sure your node is properly configured [here](https://blue0x.com/node.html).

+COngratulations!
+You are now running a public Blue0x Node!
+Your rewards will arrive soon!